A lazy image

 Shay Murtagh Geosystems specialise in creating geotechnical solutions for earth retaining structures and arch bridges.

-These systems have been carefully developed to consider all aspects of soil properties.
+Engineers carefully designed these concrete retaining wall systems to account for all aspects of soil properties..
 The systems include shear strength, effective stress, settlement, consolidation and applied loads.
 Our unique technology stabilises soil from downward movement and erosion.
 Secure reinforcements throughout the soil disperse lateral earth pressure, resulting in optimal slope stability for vertical and near-vertical structures.

 Form